 In order to keep your costs low, we do not participate with any insurance plans.
 The office fees are paid at the time of service using cash, debit or credit cards.

-We are a walk in clinic, so no appointment is needed.
+We are a walk in clinic, so no appointment is needed but you can make an appointment by clicking the above "Make an Appointment" button.
 We try to keep our wait times low, but do not have a system to predict what your wait time will be from the time of registration until you are seen by the provider.
 Our patients rarely wait longer than one hour to be seen, usually no more than 20 minutes.

 The 10 Minute Walk In Clinic concept was created in 2004 by registered pharmacist Dale Duskin and family nurse practitioner Ronald Young.
 They saw the need for a more convenient system of primary health care delivery that would supplement traditional doctors’ office care.
 They identified a need in the community for some kind of interim care for people with minor illnesses having difficulty getting in to see their primary clinician.